 - Step 2: Grab your knife and place the blade at a 10-degree angle on the coarse side of the mug.

-- Step 3: Ensure you keep the same angle between the knife and the cup as you stroke the full length of the blade as you sharpen.
-Flip the pocket knife over and repeat the same steps on the opposite side of the blade.
+- Step 3: Ensure you keep the same angle between the knife and the cup as you stroke the full length of the blade as you sharpen a knife without a knife sharpener.
+Flip the knife over and repeat the same steps on the opposite side of the blade.

 - Step 4: Repeat until you feel your knife starting to sharpen.